Dundonald, South Ayrshire: Troon Dundonald A.F.C.

 The prominent sports team in the village is Troon Dundonald A.F.C.

 The club was formed in 1983 by 3 'ageing' players, at which time they were named Troon Burns A.F.C., and have now surpassed their 30th season in the Ayrshire Amateur Football Association.
 During this time they have had a few name changes, sometimes due to sponsorship commitments, but in 1998/99 season, they settled on Troon Amateurs Football Club.
 The club President, Stuart Urquhart, still remains from the original founders of the club and he is as passionate as ever about everything that goes on within the club, as well as with Amateur football in general.

 In the years since their formation, they have enjoyed 3 promotions in back to back seasons, 1983/84 through 1985/86, which saw them go from the 4th Division to the 1st of Ayrshire's Amateur Leagues, which is one of the largest & toughest amateur leagues in Scotland.

 In recent years, the club have developed to add youth teams below the amateur structure.

 In 2021 the club dug up the playing fields without properly consulting the community or obtaining the correct approvals, and were instructed to submit a retrospective planning application which is available for public comment.

+The planning application was ultimately approved by South Ayrshire Council on 17 November 2022.
+However, the approval had two caveats that had to be complied with by February 2023.
+Those caveats were not attended to.
+As a consequence of that South Ayrshire Council took back the lease on the field on 4 September 2023.
+In conjunction with Ayrshire Roads Alliance, South Ayrshire Council are taking steps to rectify the outstanding drainage issues on the field.
+The timescale for this is to be completed in the Spring of 2024.